messageraft/email-craft/CONTRIBUTING.md

 ## Repo Info

-The `jsx-email` repository is a [Monorepo](https://en.wikipedia.org/wiki/Monorepo) that uses two primary tools; [`pnpm`](https://pnpm.io/) and [`Moon`](https://moonrepo.dev/). `pnpm` is used for package management and [workspace management](https://pnpm.io/workspaces) of the repo. `Moon` is used as our task runner for the repo - all commands to work with the packages and code in the repo go through `Moon`.
+The `email-craft` repository is a [Monorepo](https://en.wikipedia.org/wiki/Monorepo) that uses two primary tools; [`pnpm`](https://pnpm.io/) and [`Moon`](https://moonrepo.dev/). `pnpm` is used for package management and [workspace management](https://pnpm.io/workspaces) of the repo. `Moon` is used as our task runner for the repo - all commands to work with the packages and code in the repo go through `Moon`.
 We also assume that you have Node.js installed, because this is a project that leverages React.

 ### Getting Started